-We also recommend setting up your computer to automatically download and install updates as they are made available.
+We highly recommend that you set your computer to download and install critical updates automatically.

 Keeping programs on your computer up-to-date is just as important as updating your operating system.
 Most malware use security vulnerabilities in your internet browser or internet plug-ins to infect your machine.

 New web exploits are found all of the time.
 Keeping your web browser up to date is paramount in ensuring that your system is secure.

 The most important action you take to keep your computer secure when browsing the web is to make sure your plugins stay up-to-date, including:

 Many computers that become compromised with a virus are due to security vulnerabilities within these programs.
 Adobe has released security advisories for Flash in the past, stating that vulnerabilities exist that cause the infected computer to crash and allow an attacker to take control of the computer.
 Java can enhance the way you experience the web, but also comes with many security vulnerabilities that allow malicious code to run on your computer, infecting it in the process.

 We recommend using HTML5 video players whenever possible instead of flash, and only enabling Java when required to view a web applet.